rs545837/Mavin_Backend/README.md

 - **Enhanced Audio Features**: Incorporate more advanced audio processing capabilities.
 - **Additional Language Support**: Expand the range of supported languages.
 - **Improved Orchestration**: Optimize the orchestration process for faster and more accurate report generation.
+- **Visual Data Integration**: Incorporate visual data processing to support image and video inputs.

 ## Conclusion

 This project aims to streamline the process of generating detailed research reports by leveraging advanced text and audio processing techniques, multilingual support, and seamless integration with WhatsApp.
+The inclusion of multimodal functionality enhances user interaction, making the tool more versatile and user-friendly.
 We hope this tool enhances your research capabilities and makes information more accessible and easier to share.